 You’re not much fun.

 Is not easily done.

-All of us go through slumps, Gordon, but baptism gives us the resources to deal with slumps.
+All of us go through slumps, Carellen, but baptism gives us the resources to deal with slumps.
 That’s why I’m giving you some of the baptismal water to take home.
-When you find yourself in a slump, look at this bottle of water, and remind yourself that were baptized.
+When you find yourself in a slump, look at the water in this bottle, and remind yourself that were baptized.
 In baptism you are given the gift of the Holy Spirit and the Spirit can lift us out of any slump.

 Third, we are giving you this t-shirt.
-In the early church, people who were baptized wore white garments for 50 days after their baptism.
-This shirt is too big for you today, although in no time at all, it will be too small for you.
-But remember what it says: You are a Christian, a child of God, an heir of the kingdom of Heaven; a disciple of Jesus; and a member of God’s royal priesthood.
+This t shirt is the equivalent of the white garment that people in the early church wore for 50 days after their baptism.
+But on the front of this t shirt it says that you are a Christian, a child of God, an heir of the kingdom of Heaven; a disciple of Jesus; and a member of God’s royal priesthood.
 All your life, people will try to make you forget who you are.
 They will try to make you think you are something other than and less than the person God made you to be.
 Don’t let them do that.
-A former bishop of this diocese used to say to the people he confirmed, “Remember who you are and what you represent.”
+A former bishop of Alabama used to say to the people he confirmed, “Remember who you are and what you represent.”
 This shirt will help you do that.

 Finally, we are giving you a cross.
 Most Christian churches have crosses inside or outside or both.
-There’s a large cross on the front of St. Alban’s and many crosses inside.
+There’s a large cross on top of our bell tower and many crosses inside.
 The cross has many meanings.
-The most important meaning of the cross is that it tells us that God can take the worst possible thing that can happen to us and turn it into something glorious.
-But in a sense, the cross is a sign that shows us the way to go when we get lost.
+But the most important meaning of the cross is that it tells us that God can take the worst possible thing that can happen to us and turn it into something glorious.
+The cross is also a sign that shows us the way to go when we get lost.